Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 The sacroiliac joint is a transitional element that connects the pelvic bones.
 It is localized in the lower spine and can change with age.

-• stabilization of the position when performing some movements, when the patient is in a sitting position;
+• stabilization of the position when performing certain movements, while the patient is in a sitting position;

 • distribution of the load that occurs when walking.

-It should be noted that this area does not directly affect mobility, but it can be significantly limited in the process of destruction of cartilaginous structures, which is accompanied by arthrosis.
+It is worth noting that this area does not directly affect mobility, but it can be significantly limited during the destruction of cartilaginous structures that accompanies arthrosis.

 Causes of the disease

-The basis of arthrosis of the sacroiliac joints is the development of dystrophic and degenerative.
+The basis of arthrosis of the sacroiliac joints is the development of dystrophic and degenerative ones.

-The main risk factors that contribute to the onset of pathology are:
+The main risk factors that contribute to the occurrence of pathology are:

 • inflammatory processes in the bone and surrounding tissues;

-• being in an uncomfortable position for a long time, especially with regard to professional activities, for example, miners;
+• being in an uncomfortable position for a long time, which especially applies to professional activities, for example, miners;

 • multiple pregnancies;